gaga951/Terraform/Terraform Command Lines.md

 ## initialize directory, do not verify plugins for Hashicorp signature
 $ terraform init -verify-plugins=false

-# Plan, Deploy and Cleanup Infrastructure
+## Plan, Deploy and Cleanup Infrastructure

-# apply changes without being prompted to enter “yes”
+## apply changes without being prompted to enter “yes”
 terraform apply --auto-approve

-terraform destroy --auto-approve ## destroy/cleanup deployment without being prompted for “yes”
+## destroy/cleanup deployment without being prompted for “yes”
+terraform destroy --auto-approve

-terraform plan -out plan.out ## output the deployment plan to plan.out
+## output the deployment plan to plan.out
+terraform plan -out plan.out

-terraform apply plan.out ## use the plan.out plan file to deploy infrastructure
+## use the plan.out plan file to deploy infrastructure
+terraform apply plan.out

-terraform plan -destroy ## outputs a destroy plan
+## outputs a destroy plan
+terraform plan -destroy

-terraform apply -target=aws_instance.my_ec2 ## only apply/deploy changes to the targeted resource
+## only apply/deploy changes to the targeted resource
+terraform apply -target=aws_instance.my_ec2

-terraform apply -var my_region_variable=us-east-1 ## pass a variable via command-line while applying a configuration
+## pass a variable via command-line while applying a configuration
+terraform apply -var my_region_variable=us-east-1

-terraform apply -lock=true ## lock the state file so it can’t be modified by any other Terraform apply or modification action(possible only where backend allows locking)
+## lock the state file so it can’t be modified by any other Terraform apply or modification action(possible only where backend allows locking)
+terraform apply -lock=true

-terraform apply refresh=false ## do not reconcile state file with real-world resources(helpful with large complex deployments for saving deployment time)
+## do not reconcile state file with real-world resources(helpful with large complex deployments for saving deployment time)
+terraform apply refresh=false

 ## number of simultaneous resource operations
 terraform apply --parallelism=5